improvframework/service-provisioning/README.md

 We can avoid this scenario by forming logical groups of associated services into classes of their own.
 Such a class might be known as a **ServiceProvider**, in the sense that this separate class _provides_ suites of related _services_ to the application.

 The positive consequences of this are similar to those above.
-Providers encapsulate their logic, become testable units, and encapsulate their specific implementation logic.
-They become more legible, smaller and easier to reason about, and can even be extracted to packages alongside their services and re-used across applications.
+Providers encapsulate their speicifc implementation logic and become testable units, as well.
+They become more legible, compact, and easier to reason about.
+Providers can even be extracted to packages alongside their services and re-used across applications.

 ## Package Installation ##